What IS Heat Anyway? - Building Science Fundamentals

 Heat is a measure of how much thermal energy transfers from one object to another because of a temperature difference.

 Of the three quantities, temperature is the one we have direct access to.
 It's the one we learn about at an early age, when we touch something hot and get burned.
-It's also the key to understanding heat because heat flows only when there's a temperature difference.
-You don't learn any life lessons by touching something that's 98.6°F because no temperature difference means no heat flow.
+It's also the key to understanding heat because heat flows only when there's a temperature difference (or during phase changes and combustion, but let's stick to things don't change form today).
+You don't learn any life lessons by touching something that's the same temperature as your skin because no temperature difference means no heat flow.

-where Q is the amount of heat flow (in BTU per hour), U is the heat transfer coefficient (in units so ugly I won't give them here), A is the area, and ΔT is the temperature difference.
+where Q is the amount of heat flow (in BTU per hour), U is the heat transfer coefficient, A is the area, and ΔT is the temperature difference.
 For more on the details of this equation, see my Flat or Lumpy article.

 Let me emphasize one point here before I end: Heat flows only when there's a temperature difference, and it naturally flows from a warmer body to a cooler body.
 You can pump it the other way, and that's exactly what refrigerators, air conditioners, and heat pumps do.
 But the Second Law of Thermodynamics says heat wants to flow from warmer to cooler bodies.